Point of Reference

 by Fred Price

-Be assured there will be.
-Why?
-Primarily because the value-systems of the world and the Christian are – or should be – so markedly different; causing tension, discord and strife.
-(John 15:18-20) But why can’t we just mind our business and let “them” do their own thing?
+But what about condemnation from the world?
+History, and scripture, assures there will be.
+But why?
+Primarily because the value-systems of the world and Christians are – or should be – so markedly different; causing tension, discord and strife. ( John 15:18-20) So why can’t we just mind our own business and let “them” do their own thing?
 Because if we really believe in the Christ of the cross and if indeed the gospel is correct, “they” are going to hell!
 Can we be unconcerned about that?
-Salvation is our gift from God, as a result of our acceptance of that gift we are obligated to live according to the Spirit (Romans 8:12), who will direct us in sharing with others.
-(Romans 1:14) And if we, like Paul, are the earthly representatives and Ambassadors of the heavenly kingdom (1Pet.
-2:9,2 Corinthians 5:20), then we can do nothing but, “…declare the praises of him who called (us) out of darkness into His wonderful light.”
-This opportunity and responsibility compelling us to fulfill that calling.
-(1Cor.
-9:16,2 Corinthians 5:14)
+Salvation is our gift from God, as a result of our acceptance of that gift we are obligated to live according to the Spirit ( Romans 8:12), who will direct us in sharing with others. ( Romans 1:14) And if we, like Paul, are the earthly representatives and Ambassadors of the heavenly kingdom ( 1 Peter 2:9 & 2 Corinthians 5:20), then we can do nothing but, “…declare the praises of him who called (us) out of darkness into His wonderful light.”
+This opportunity and responsibility compelling us to fulfill that calling. ( 1 Corinthians 9:16 & 2 Corinthians 5:14)

-Anyone allowing themselves to be muzzled – or silenced – by peer pressure and fear risk similar treatment in return, being “unknown” and disowned by Jesus.
-(Luke 9:26 and Matthew 10:33) We must be able, willing and eager to share the good news, “…(un)ashamed to share the gospel, because it is the power of God for the salvation of everyone who believes.”
+Anyone allowing themselves to be muzzled by peer pressure and fear risk similar treatment in return, being “unknown” and disowned by Jesus. ( Matthew 10:33 & Luke 9:26) We must be able, willing and eager to share the good news, “…(un)ashamed to share the gospel, because it is the power of God for the salvation of everyone who believes.”
 Romans 1:16 We gain confidence as a result of studying God’s Word, developing mental and emotional preparedness and an openness to the Holy Spirit’s leading. “…a workman who does not have to be ashamed.”; (or one who does not embarrass himself) because he “…correctly handles the word of truth.”
 2 Timothy 2:15 (See also 2 Timothy 1:8)

-Paul goes on to challenge us by asking “If God is for us, who can be against us?”
-Romans 8:31 The answer being: No one.
-If they reject us, he promises us his acceptance; if they hate us, he assures us of his love; if they imprison us, we can maintain our freedom of spirit; as they afflict us, he uses that affliction to refine us; if that affliction leads to death, he makes of it a passage into paradise.
+The answer to Paul’s question “If God is for us, who can be against us?”
+Romans 8:31, is resoundingly answered: No one.
+For if they reject us, he promises us his acceptance; if they hate us, he assures us of his love; if they imprison us, we can maintain our freedom of spirit; as they afflict us, he uses that affliction to refine us; if that affliction leads to death, he makes of it a passage into paradise.
 We cannot be defeated!

 Paul further assuring us that, “…our present sufferings are not worth comparing with the glory that will be revealed in us.”
 Romans 8:18 “For our light and momentary troubles (This from a man who experienced severe hardship and extreme opposition firsthand. – 2 Corinthians 11:23-28) are achieving for us an eternal glory that far outweighs them all.
 So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal.”
 2 Corinthians 4:17,18